MikhaD/wiki-from-folder/docs/Home.md

 > default: `true`

 Whether or not to include a warning comment at the top of each generated file telling the viewer not to edit it and pointing them to the source file to edit instead.

+### `token`
+> default: `${{ github.token }}`

+The token used to authenticate with the repository.
+You only need to set this if you want to push to a wiki in a different repository, in which case this should be set to a PAT.

+### `host`
+> default: `${{ github.server_url }}`

+The host the wiki is hosted on.
+Defaults to the server URL of the repository.
+Typically https://github.com.

+### `generated-files-dir`
+> default: `generated`

+The directory in the wiki repository to store the generated files in.
+This is useful because it allows you to keep the generated files separate from any other files in the wiki, such as those created by users.

+### `sections-open-depth`
+> default: `1`

+The depth of the sidebar sections to be open by default.
+Setting it to 1 for example means that all top level sections will be open, but any subsections will be closed.
+0 will close all sections by default. -1 will open all sections by default.

+### `make-src-dirs-sections`
+> default: `false`

+Whether or not to make the directories the wiki is being generated from into sections in the sidebar.
+If this is true and sidebar is true, if the wiki is being created from a directory called wiki, the sidebar will have a section called wiki with all the files from that directory in it.
+If this is false and sidebar is true, the files in the root of wiki will be in the root of the sidebar.

+### `repo`
+> default: `${{ github.repository }}`

+The repository to generate the wiki in.
+Defaults to the repository the action is running in.
+Only set this to a different repository if you want to generate a wiki in a different repository.
+If you do this, you will need to set the token input to a token with write access to the repository.

 ## Desired future features
 - Option to not clear generated pages + option to clear user created pages (need to clear generated pages for deleting pages to sync).